-SC to hear petition challenging Shiv Sena-NCP-Congress alliance today
+SC dismisses plea challenging Shiv Sena-NCP-Congress alliance

-New Delhi, Nov 29: The Supreme Court will take up a petition seeking the post-poll alliance between Shiv Sena, NCP and Congress in Maharashtra.
+New Delhi, Nov 29: The Supreme Court on Friday dismissed a petition seeking the post-poll alliance between Shiv Sena, NCP and Congress in Maharashtra.

 The petition, filed by Akhil Bharat Hindu Mahasabha spokesperson Pramod Pandit Joshi wants the coalition to be declared unconstitutional and null and void.